Pyramid Writer's Guidelines

 Pyramid publishes a number of features.
 Read previously accepted articles of these types to get an idea of what each feature is like.

 Supporting Cast: This feature details non-player characters, with game stats and background.
 We get a lot of Supporting Cast articles.
-To improve your chances, make sure your NPC is different and interesting.
+To improve your chances, make sure your NPC is different, interesting, and follows standard GURPS stat formatting.
 Stats and background for a generic police officer probably aren't that interesting; an FBI agent who's working undercover to bring the mob down while double-crossing both to the Yakuza is a lot more likely to catch our eyes.

 - Terra Incognita: Articles of this type describe an unusual place, whether it's a fantasy temple, a modern horror hotel, or the mysterious moon of a planet deep in space.
 They are typically generic (and without game statistics), although they are generally tied to a certain genre (fantasy, horror, science fiction, etc.).
 The article details its history, geography, and features.
 Again, make sure it's interesting; a standard hotel isn't likely to spark our interest.
 Now if it travels in time . . .